When designing a product, delivering something that offers a viable solution to the audience is the final step of a long and iterative process.

 - I want to check if users will be able to find the product they are looking for in the prototype.

 - I want to check which version of the prototype seems easier for users when it comes to finding a specific product on it.

-- What do you think this tool/website is for?
+- Who do you think this tool/website is for?

-- What do you think you can do on this website/ in this app?
+- What do you think you can do using this tool/website?

 - When would you use it?

-- Who do you think this is this for?
+- Who do you think this is for?

-- Is there anything it resembles?
+- Is there anything this tool resembles?
 If yes, what?

 - How would you rate the difficulty level of this task?

 - Was anything out of place?
 If so, what was it?